Jeremy Lamkin, AI Automation Builder

 MonPaga / Waking Cup

-Review aggregation and e-commerce automation for Thai marketplace sellers (Lazada/Shopee).
-Schema markup integration drove a 110% Lazada sales increase in 6 months.
+Review aggregation and e-commerce automation that drove a 110% Lazada sales increase in 6 months for a Thai marketplace seller with zero in-house tech team.

 Personal AI Tools